harshkumar02/harshkumar02/README.md

 ### Hi there 👋

-🔭 I’m currently a First year student in DY PATIL UNIVERSITY
+🔭 I’m currently a .NET DevelpDeveloper in a IT company
 - 🌱 I’m currently learning Web Development and Software development
 -    Freelancer
 - 📫 How to reach me: